lratcli/capstone-project/README.md

 - cloudinary not auto delete
 - when editing system details, the name of the existing featured_image that was originally uploaded to cloudinary is not shown

+Features:

+- A user cannot review their own system
+- A user can only review a system once